-Additional Information:
+Additional Information

 In addition to these requirements, applicants must also provide proof of a current standard First Aid, C.P.R.
-Level "C" or "HCP" certification, and verification of immunization prior to the commencement of the preclinical course, "Introduction to Theory and Practice," in semester 1.
+BLS certification, and verification of immunization prior to the commencement of the preclinical course, "Introduction to Theory and Practice," in semester 1.